 3. Luxfer

-The company manufactures lightweight, corrosion-resistant and heat- and flame-resistant magnesium alloys that are used in several industries, including aerospace, healthcare, and energy.
-Luxfer also produces magnesium powders suited for the military and emergency-relief organizations.
+The company manufactures lightweight, corrosion-resistant, and heat- and flame-resistant magnesium alloys used in several industries, including aerospace, healthcare, and energy.
+Luxfer also produces magnesium powders suited for the military and emergency relief organizations.

-Luxfer conducts its magnesium production at various facilities across the United States and in the United Kingdom.
-In Pennsylvania and New Jersey, the company manufactures magnesium powders; it produces magnesium sheets at its Illinois facility and magnesium alloys at a facility in England.
+Luxfer conducts its magnesium production at various facilities across the United States and the U.K. The company manufactures magnesium powders in Pennsylvania and New Jersey, magnesium sheets at its Illinois facility, and magnesium alloys at a facility in England.

-Over the past five years, Luxfer has achieved steady growth throughout its income statement.
-From 2017 to 2022, for example, Luxfer has seen revenue and adjusted diluted earnings per share (EPS) both rise at compound annual growth rates (CAGR) of 4% and 5.7%, respectively.
+Over the past three years, Luxfer has achieved strong growth at the top of its income statement.
+From 2020 to 2023, for example, Luxfer grew sales at a 25% CAGR.
 Turning to the balance sheet, investors will find that the company is in good financial health, taking a conservative approach to leverage.
-At the end of 2022, Luxfer had a net debt-to-adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) ratio of 1.1.
+Management, for example, projects Luxfer will have a net debt-to-EBITDA ratio of 1.5 by the end of 2024.

 Are magnesium stocks right for you?

-With the metal playing a critically important role in a diverse range of industries, it's no wonder that materials-minded investors are on the lookout for ways to gain magnesium exposure.
-Patient investors who are interested in packaging lithium exposure with their magnesium stock should consider Compass Minerals.
-However, those particular to increasing their passive income while picking up a magnesium stock will want to dig into Kaiser Aluminum.
-People looking for the greatest magnesium exposure, though, will want to take a closer look at Luxfer.
+Patient investors interested in packaging lithium exposure with their magnesium stock should consider Compass Minerals.
+Those who want to increase their passive income while picking up a magnesium stock will want to investigate Kaiser Aluminum.
+People looking for the greatest magnesium exposure will want to take a closer look at Luxfer.